 How much randomness is necessary for the k-gamma distribution to predict cell neighborhood size distributions?
-Our analysis of the solid angle distribution of Volvox cells demonstrates that maximum entropy principle predictions are relatively accurate ($r{RMS} = 0.04$) even in the presence of some spatial correlations.
-However, assessing the stability of entropic distributions to correlative perturbations is crucial to determine how broadly applicable entropic packing may be for multicellular organisms.
-We investigated the stability of the maximum entropy distributions by simulating three different sources of correlations: (i) size polydispersity, (ii) defined growth patterns, and (iii) coordinated cellular apoptosis.
-In each scenario, we varied the relative strength of correlations and noise, and monitored how closely the cell neighborhood size distributions agreed with the k-gamma distribution via P-P plots and the r{RMS} .
+Our analysis of the solid angle distribution of Volvox cells demonstrates that maximum entropy principle predictions are relatively accurate ( $r{RMS} = 0.04$ ) even in the presence of some spatial correlations.
+However, it is unclear how much randomness is necessary for the k-gamma distribution to be predictive.
+Developmental processes are known to incur random effects (Hong et al., 2016; Haas et al., 2018), but, at the same time, fluctuations must be sufficiently suppressed for complex structures to assemble.
+This dilemma is augmented because there are few methods for measuring the degree of randomness in developmental processes.
+Therefore, it is difficult to disentangle exactly which reproducible qualities and traits stem from regulated processes, and which ones stem from random processes.
+In this section, we address this gap by assessing the stability of maximum entropy packing distributions to correlative perturbations (Figure 4).
+We do so by simulating three different sources of correlations: (i) size polydispersity, (ii) precisely defined growth patterns, and (iii) coordinated cellular apoptosis, each of which is a common multicellular developmental process.
+In each scenario, we varied the relative strength of correlations and noise, and monitored how closely the cell neighborhood size distributions agreed with the k-gamma distribution via P-P plots and the rRMS.
+We do not attempt to exactly recapitulate naturally-occurring levels of randomness strength; rather, we investigate the limits of how well maximum entropy predictions can measure the impact of correlations.